aws-samples/amazon-security-lake-quicksight/README.md

 Edit cdk-lakeformation-permissions/source/cdk.json using the values for your specific Amazon Security Lake and Amazon Quicksight Instance:

-1. rollup_region -
+1. rollup_region - The aggregate region used for rollup in Amazon Security Lake.
-2. region -
+2. region - The current region where this solution is being deployed to.
-3. slregion -
+3. slregion - The region where the referenced Security Lake tables reside.
-4. LakeFormationAdminRoleArn -
+4. LakeFormationAdminRoleArn - The Admin Role ARN used in AWS Lake Formation.
-5. SecurityLakeAccountID -
+5. SecurityLakeAccountID - The AWS Account ID which has provided the resource share to its security lake assets.
-6. AWSAccountID -
+6. AWSAccountID - The AWS Account ID in which this solution is being deployed to.
-7. QuicksightUserARN -
+7. QuicksightUserARN - The AWS Quicksight ARN of the Quicksight account in which this solution is being deployed to.

 		{